 Temperatures

-The phenomenon of glacial retreat is well known, but what about the pioneer plants that follow the ice and gradually structure the mountain landscapes of tomorrow?
+The phenomenon of glacial retreat is well-known but what about the pioneer plants which take the place of the ice and gradually shape the mountain landscapes of the future?

 Double-edged for frogs